Rathod9/mp/README.md

 ***

-# Why "Unpopular"?
+# Music Organisation

-All music player apps I found are meant for pop music only and deal with "Songs" and "Artists".
+Other music player apps are meant for pop music only and deal with "Songs" and "Artists".
 This is not suitable for classical (baroque, renaissance, ...) music which is organised by composer, work, movements and performers.

-"Pop music" is an abbreviation for "popular music".
-Thus any other music obviously is unpopular.

-# Music Organisation Examples
 Pop music:

 Artist | Album  | Song